Zaven Badoyan: Club career

 Zaven Badoyan was born in Yerevan.
 He is a graduate of the local school FIMA.
 But he first tried his hand at several other sports, and eventually decided to pursue a football career.
 At 6 years of age he went to football school FIMA, where his first coach was Levon Barseghyan.
 At 16 years old, he was playing in the professional Armenian Premier League.
 In 2006, he signed a contract with Kilikia Yerevan advocated by over two seasons.
 In 2008, while serving in the Army, he played for Gandzasar Kapan, which came in third place at the 2008 Armenian Premier League and was the first medal of Badoyan's career.
 In January 2010, was meeting with Impuls Dilijan, which subsequently entered into a contract.
 Badoyan become a major player in the team after spending 27 games out of a possible 28, the same number achieved by Arthur Petrosyan and Avetik Kirakosyan (captain).
 In December 2011, Badoyan made a 4-year contract with the Belarusian club BATE Borisov.
 With Badoyan as a member, the club has won the 2012 Belarusian Premier League and 2013 Belarusian Super Cup.

+On 21 June 2023, Badoyan joined Saudi Second Division side Afif.

+On 5 July 2025, it was announced that Badoyan had retired and would join the coaching staff of the Armenian club Sardarapat.